 Members of the Board are elected for a 2 year mandate.
-The role of the Board is to: support the EPHA Secretariat and its staff set out the annual work programme of the organisation set priorities and targets review EPHA financial management and scrutiny of annual accounts appoint the appropriate staff.
+The role of the Board is to support the EPHA Secretariat and its staff, set out the annual work programme of the organisation, set priorities and targets, review EPHA financial management and scrutiny of annual accounts and to appoint the appropriate staff.

 Archie Turnbull has been involved in the development of EU Public Health policy for over two decades in the areas of tobacco control, cancer and respiratory disease prevention as Executive Director of the International Union against Cancer (UICC) and subsequently the European Respiratory Society (ERS) and currently as President of the Smoke Free Partnership (SFP) – organisations that are active players in advocacy and public health campaigns in Europe.
 Under his leadership, the UICC established one of the first tobacco control lobbyists in Brussels.
 As a result, and over time, there was greater involvement of disease specific organisations in European advocacy which led, indirectly, to the creation of EPHA.
 He was also one of the founders of the Smoke Free Partnership and chairs the Strategy Group for European tobacco control.
 Born in Edinburgh, Scotland and trained as an accountant and a banker, he moved to Switzerland in 1966.
 He became involved in development aid programmes, including directing a foundation specialising in micro credit, long before this field became fashionable.
 In 1985 he moved into the management of medically related international organisations.
 Archie retired from the active management of ERS at the end of 2007 but continues activities in European tobacco control, as an advisor to the WHO, and, during 2009, as advisor to the EPHA Finance and Executive Committees.